 Why Local News Sponsorships Are More Relevant than Ever

-The past year has left an indelible mark on the TV advertising landscape.
+The past year has left an indelible mark on the TV advertising landscape and local news.
 The pandemic prompted sudden and seismic changes in viewer behavior.
 We’ve also seen the culmination of other ongoing shifts within the TV landscape pertaining to consumer attention and brand relationships.

 Taken together, current events have resulted in a heightened opportunity for brand sponsorships of local news organizations and broadcasts.
 Let’s examine why these sponsorships are receiving increased attention from advertisers, and the various forms the sponsorships can take.